-IntraopFluids Anesthesia is free on the web.
+IntraopFluids Anesthesia v2.0 — free on the web.

 Get the native iOS app to support its development.